funkelab/lsd/README.md

 **Notes:**

-* This is not production level software and was developed in a pure research environment so therefore some scripts may not work out of the box.
+* This is not production level software and was developed in a pure research environment.
+Therefore some scripts may not work out of the box.
 For example, all paper networks were originally written using now deprecated tensorflow/cudnn versions and rely on an outdated singularity container.
+Because of this, the singularity image will not build from the current recipe - if replicating with the current implementations, please reach out for the singularity container (it is too large to upload here).
+Alternatively, consider reimplementing networks in pytorch (there are examples below).

-Similarly, post-proccesing steps were designed for use with a specific cluster and would need to be tweaked for individual use cases.
+* Post-proccesing steps were designed for use with a specific cluster and will need to be tweaked for individual use cases.
 If the need / use increases then we will look into refactoring, packaging and distributing.

 * Currently, post-processing scripts (e.g [watershed](https://github.com/funkelab/lsd/blob/master/lsd/fragments.py)) are located inside this repo which creates more dependencies than needed for using the lsds.
+One forseeable issue is that agglomeration requires networkx==2.2 for the MergeTree.
 These scripts will be migrated to another repository in the future...

 * Tested on Ubuntu 18.04 with Python 3.